 - The Scholastic Art & Writing Awards Call for Submissions Opens with More Scholarship Opportunities for Creative Teens than Ever Before

-What is the Scholastic Art & Writing Awards?
+What are the Scholastic Art & Writing Awards?

-- Since 1923, the Awards has recognized and encouraged millions of students, including Truman Capote, Philip Pearlstein, Sylvia Plath, Andy Warhol, John Updike and Stephen King who won when they were teens.
-In more recent years, famous names such as Myla Goldberg, Paul Chan, Zac Posen, Lena Dunham and Erik Madigan Heck have become alumni of the program.
+- Since 1923, the Awards have recognized and encouraged millions of students, including Truman Capote, Philip Pearlstein, Sylvia Plath, Andy Warhol and John Updike, who won when they were teens.
+In more recent years, famous names such as Stephen King, Myla Goldberg, Zac Posen, Lena Dunham and Erik Madigan Heck have become alumni of the program.

 - An Award signifies to parents, teachers, the community and colleges that a student is an accomplished artist or writer.

-- The Awards offers opportunities for creative teens to earn recognition, exhibition, publication and scholarships.
+- The Awards offer opportunities for creative teens to earn recognition, exhibition, publication and scholarships.

 - Through the Scholarship Provider Network, graduating seniors who earn a National Medal are eligible for an additional $8 million in college scholarships at more than 60 schools, institutions, and universities.